lyhistory/lyhistory.github.io/docs/vuepress/docs/software/programming/java_jvm.md

 MyObjectextends Object(directly or indirectly).
 In the class metadata (Metaspace), MyObject’s metadata has a superclass pointer​ that points to Object’s metadata.
 This is how the JVM knows that every MyObjectinstance can be treated as an Objectand can invoke Objectmethods like hashCode(), equals(), and getClass().

-The Classobject itself is an Object​
+The Class object itself is an Object​

-MyObject.classis an instance of java.lang.Class, and java.lang.Classextends Object.
-Therefore, even the Classobject inherits Object’s methods.
-This means you can actually call wait()or notify()on a Classobject (though it’s rarely done in application code).
+MyObject.class is an instance of java.lang.Class, and java.lang.Class extends Object.
+Therefore, even the Class object inherits Object’s methods.
+This means you can actually call wait()or notify()on a Class object (though it’s rarely done in application code).

 Monitor methods are defined in Object​